 The pioneer and founder of Uniforms 4 Kids, Yvonne Pattinson OAM, intended only to clean out a cupboard crowded with material.
-A sewer all her life, Yvonne retired to the Queensland coastal township of Cooroy, she had a life-time collection of “bits and pieces” and anxious not to waste any, decided to make them into clothing for young children.
+A sewer all her life, Yvonne retired to the Queensland coastal township of Cooroy with a lifetime collection of ‘bits and pieces’.
+Anxious not to waste any, she decided to make them into clothing for young children.
 A friend then asked could she take the clothing to an orphanage she supported in Asia.
-In stepped Yvonne’s daughter, Debbie Platz, then a Queensland Police officer.
-She pointed out there were many children in Australia who could use clothing and why not use the police uniforms her colleagues and she had to discard.
-The idea to repurpose uniforms, saving them from being shredded and ending up as land-fill was met with great support and Uniforms 4 Kids was born.Get Involved
+In stepped Yvonne’s daughter, Debbie Platz, then a Queensland Police officer, who pointed out there were many children in Australia who needed clothing and why not use the police uniforms she and her colleagues had to discard.
+The idea to repurpose uniforms, saving them from being shredded and ending up as landfill was met with great support and Uniforms 4 Kids was born.Get Involved

 He is a passionate advocate for the role of policing in society and in government and is a Male Champion of Change – striving to achieve significant and sustainable increases in the representation of women in leadership positions.

 Glenn Ferguson is the Managing Director of FC Lawyers.
 He is a Solicitor of the High Court of Australia and the Supreme Court of Queensland.
 An experienced lawyer, he has acted in complex disputes and transactions for a range of clients both nationally and internationally.
 He is also an Accredited Specialist and Registered Migration Agent acting for Business, Corporates and Individuals.

 In the 2015 Australia Day Honours, Glenn was made a Member of the Order of Australia ‘For significant service to the law and to the legal profession, both nationally and in the Asia-Pacific region, and to the community’.

 Bruce Swan has more than 30 years’ experience as a Chartered Accountant, both in Queensland and overseas.